m4ss1m0g/dotnet-core-add/README.md

 Whit this extension you can

+- Add new class on existing file
+- Add new interface on existing file

+## Instructions

+Create new file press F1 and select

-- Add new class
+- `CS: Add Class` for add new class
-- Add new interface
+- `CS: Add Interface`  for add new interface

+The command grab the file name as the class/interface name

 ![Demo](img/demo.gif)